 Both Existing and Planned Demand Resources may participate in RPM Auctions or commit to FRR Capacity Plan if a demand resource provider has a PJM approved Demand Resource Sell Offer Plan.

 Existing Demand Resources are those MWs on a demand resource identified in a pre-registration process in the eRPM system prior to the RPM Auction.The Nominated DR Values (in MWs) associated with end-use customer sites that the Curtailment Service Provider (CSP) has under contract for the current Delivery Year (i.e., end-use customer sites registered in PJM DR Hub system for the current Delivery Year) and that the CSP intends to have under contract for the auction Delivery Year are considered Existing MWs.
-A CSP may request an adjustment to the Nominated DR Value (in MWs) associated with an end-use customer site and used in the determination of a CSP’s Existing MWs if the following three criteria are satisfied:
+The summer Nominated DR Value of a registration is used in the calculation of Existing MWs; however, in the case of end-use customer sites registered as Capacity Performance product-type for the 2017/2018 and 2018/2019 Delivery Year, the annual Nominated DR Value is used in the calculation of Existing MWs .
+A CSP may request an adjustment to the summer Nominated DR Value (in MWs) associated with an end-use customer site and used in the determination of a CSP’s Existing MWs if the following three criteria are satisfied:

 The original Nominated DR Value for the end-use customer was determined based on one registration in DR Hub.